 However, neither the continued use of ‘social distancing’ to contain the spread of the infection in our workforces or any potential further isolation measures should necessarily reduce an organisation’s ability to communicate with staff effectively.

 There are plenty of ways to communicate with employees whether through conference call facilities, e-mail, video, group chat apps, collaboration platforms and even through push notifications; there are a wide array of apps and platforms that allow relatively seamless communications with anyone, anywhere and at any time.

 The reality is that any good communications strategy probably already makes use of a variety of channels and mediums to reach people.
 The current crisis in some ways merely shifts the emphasis from one medium (face-to-face) to a mixture of the others.

 Regardless of the medium though, the same principles apply to all good communications:

-One last thing specifically in relation to the current situation; don’t use alarmist terminology and try not to make your communications always sound super urgent.
-Sometimes of course there will be a natural importance to a piece of communication, but the last thing people need in a crisis – especially those that may already be worried about the situation – is yet more urgency.
+One last thing specifically in relation to the current situation; try not to make your communications always sound super urgent.
+Sometimes, of course, there will be a natural importance to a piece of communication, but the last thing people need in a crisis – especially those that may already be worried about the situation – is yet more urgency.
 This is particularly true if they are not used to being remote from the workplace and can’t use the normal opportunity to chat with colleagues in the kitchen/coffee area.